-The Influence of Mobile Banking Attributes on Cashless Society Through Anthropomorphism Adaptation and Task-Fit Technology
+The Influence of Mobile Banking Attributes on Cashless Society through Adaptive Anthropomorphism and Task-Fit Technology

-This study aimed to analyze the adaptive anthropomorphism and task-fit technology as mediator variables that mediate the relationship between performance expectancy, effort expectancy, perceived security, and cashless society in traditional market traders.
-The urgency of this study was to identify factors that could facilitate aspects of mobile banking service attributes in encouraging cashless society activities among traditional market traders.
-The empirical research was quantitative by design, The data respondents consisted of 279 traditional market who had used mobile banking services.
-The study analysis was to measure the structural relationship integrated with PLS-SEM and This research capproach used tools Smart-PLS 3, which had two stages in analyzing research data, which could provide information related to the influence of mediators and their levels.
-The results of this study provide information about the benefits of using Mobile Banking integrated with UTAUT and TTF so that it can provide scientific explanations, evidence, and sources from customers who use Mobile Banking in financial transactions.
-Theoretically, adaptive anthropomorphism is positioned as a mediator that bridges the relationship between facilitating conditions, perceived security, perceived trust, and cashless society, whereas task-fit technology can mediate this linkage between effort expectancy, perceived security, perceived trust, and cashless society in the context of mobile banking service.
-Practically, our findings could be useful for banking management because facilitating conditions positively encourages the use of non-cash payments in the market between merchants and consumers where proof of payment is represented through human-like voice interaction in mobile banking services.
+The research aimed to analyze the role of adaptive anthropomorphism and Task-Fit Technology (TFT) in mediating the relationship between performance expectancy, effort expectancy, perceived security, and a cashless society among traditional market traders.
+The research procedures applied a quantitative design, and the sample population consisted of 279 traditional market traders who had utilized mobile banking services.
+The data obtained were analyzed using Partial Least Squares Structural Equation Modeling (PLS-SEM) to measure the structural relationships.
+Smart-PLS 3 was utilized as the analytical tool, following a two-stage process to examine data and assess the influence and significance of mediating variables.
+The results show the benefits of integrating Mobile Banking with the Unified Theory of Acceptance and Use of Technology (UTAUT) and Task-Fit Technology (TFT), offering scientific explanations and empirical evidence based on customer experiences in financial transactions.
+Adaptive anthropomorphism serves as a mediating factor, bridging the relationship between facilitating conditions, perceived security, perceived trust, and the adoption of a cashless society.
+In addition, TFT mediates the connection between effort expectancy, perceived security, perceived trust, and the adoption of a cashless society within the context of mobile banking services.
+These results could be helpful for banking management because facilitating conditions positively encourages the use of non-cash payments in the market between merchants and consumers where proof of payment is represented through human-like voice interaction.

 References